 JSON: Get Value¶

 Extracts a value from JSON data using a dot-separated key path.
-Works with dicts, lists, or JSON strings and supports numeric indices for arrays (e.g., items.0).
-If the path cannot be resolved, it returns a supplied default value.
+Supports nested objects and arrays (by numeric index).
+If the path cannot be resolved, the node returns the provided default value or null if none is provided.

 Usage¶